Best LinkedIn Outreach Strategy – Guide to One Lead a Day

 Stats show that when you reach out to those in your 2nd-degree network first, the chances of someone replying will be greater.

-The reason for this is because you already have a connection in common.
+The reason for this is that you already have a connection in common.

 Your prospect has already accepted a connection request from someone like you in the past.